bastihaase/Insight18b-SparkSQL-Array/README.md

 Most of my additions are part of the catalyst module of SparkSQL.
 Essentially, catalyst decomposes SparkSQL statements as trees, optimizes the execution plan and ultimately produces JVM bytecode.
+So, I added expressions for array_intersection and array_exception that can be part of the trees and will generate efficient JVM code.

 My modifications are based on the branch of [Kiszk' Spark.](https://github.com/kiszk/spark).